keithmarsh/altos-acs8000/README.md

 There's four TD0 disk images in there, a CP/M 2.21 Boot and an Altos ACSDiagnostics Disk which can format disks.
 There's a DMA and non-DMA version of each.
 Only the non-DMA versions work on the ASC8000.

 This [greaseweazle](https://github.com/keirf/greaseweazle) (1.21 or later) command will convert the CPM221 TD0 to a HFE that will boot from the Gotek.
-The bitrate is 500kbps.
 [FluxMyFluffy](https://github.com/FrankieTheFluff/FluxMyFluffyFloppy) makes a great GUI for gw.
-If 250kbps, the disk spins at 180RPM which won't boot.
+The bitrate is 500kbps; if 250kbps is used (which seems correct), the disk spins at 180RPM which won't boot.

     gw convert --format dec.rx01 ACS8000_CPM221.td0 ACS8000_CPM221.hfe